Teaching about Veterans Day in special education

 Email

-On November 11 we celebrate Veterans Day.
-For most classrooms, this is an important, but not so challenging holiday to address.
+On November 11, we celebrate Veterans Day.
+For most classrooms, this is an important but not so challenging holiday to address.
 But, as with all things in special education, we need to take a different approach.
-We cannot assume our students have the previous knowledge, or even vocabulary to fully appreciate the meaning of this day.
-So, how can you go about making sure your students fully understand and appreciate the importance of Veterans Day?
+We cannot assume our students have the previous knowledge, or even the vocabulary, to fully appreciate the meaning of this day.
+So, how can you ensure your students fully understand and appreciate the importance of Veterans Day?
 Let’s take a closer look.
 At the end of this post, I have a writing prompt you can download for free to use with your students on November 11.

 1. Examine the history

-I like to make sure my students have an appreciation of where traditions and celebrations came from.
-This is also true for Veterans day.
+I like to make sure my students appreciate where traditions and celebrations came from.
+This is also true for Veterans Day.
 Of course, I like to make a book.
-It doesn’t have to be super fancy, and it should be at the reading and comprehension level of your students.
+It doesn’t have to be super fancy, and it should be at your students’ reading and comprehension level.

 If making a book does not fit with your time frame, how about a video?
-A quick search on YouTube will bring up lots of short video options that will teach your students about the history of this holiday.
+A quick search on YouTube will bring up many short videos that teach your students about the history of this holiday.

 Here are some good ones I found: